bhubie/talks/making-impossible-states-impossible/slides/slides.md

 -->

 ---
+layout: statement
+---

-## Most likely occurr as a by-product of how you are storing the state in the application.
+# Most likely occur as a by-product of how you are storing the state in the application.

 <!--
 These types of bug are usually by-products of how you are storing the state in the application.